 Did Nekrasov write a text about life among Muslims?

-The network spreads the text about the unjust attitude of the Slavs towards Muslims, whose authorship is attributed to the poet Nikolai Nekrasov.
-We decided to check if such an attribution is true.
+A text about the unfair attitude of the Slavs towards Muslims, the authorship of which is attributed to the poet Nikolai Nekrasov, is being distributed on the Internet.
+We decided to check whether this attribution is correct.

-The first phrase of the viral text about nine years spent by the author among Muslims does not correspond to the famous facts from Biographies of Nekrasov.
-He was born in the Podolsk province (now - the territory of Ukraine), held his childhood in the Yaroslavl province, in 1838 he moved to St. Petersburg, where he lived with short breaks until his death, leaving for hunting in the Yaroslavl province and on business in Moscow.
-In the 1850-1860s, the poet from time to time went abroad, but no more than a few months in a row.
-Therefore, Nekrasov could not spend nine years among Muslims, especially outside of Russia.
+Even the first phrase of the viral text about the nine years the author spent among Muslims does not correspond to the known facts from biographies of Nekrasov.
+He was born in the Podolsk province (now the territory of Ukraine), spent his childhood in the Yaroslavl province, in 1838 he moved to St. Petersburg, where he lived with short breaks until his death, going in the summer to hunt in the Yaroslavl province and on business in Moscow.
+In the 1850s and 1860s, the poet traveled abroad from time to time, but for no more than a few months at a time.
+Therefore, Nekrasov could not possibly spend nine years among Muslims, especially outside Russia.

-The word "podla" found in the text also raises questions.
-In the XIX century it used In the meaning of "vile woman."
-In the meaning of “something vile, vile act”, the word is widespread in literature since the middle of the twentieth century, several decades after the death of the poet.
+The word “scoundrel” found in the text also raises questions.
+In the 19th century it used meaning "mean woman".
+Meaning “something vile, vile act,” the word has become widespread in literature since the mid-twentieth century, several decades after the poet’s death.

-But even more important is that the text about Muslims is absent in complete works and letters Nekrasov.
-It is neither in correspondence, nor in criticism, nor in journalism.
+But more importantly, there is no text about Muslims in complete collection of works and letters Nekrasova.
+It is not in correspondence, criticism, or journalism.

-Thus, the text distributed on the network about Muslims has nothing to do with Nekrasov and, apparently, was created in the early 2010s by an unknown author.
+Thus, the text about Muslims distributed on the Internet has nothing to do with Nekrasov and was created, apparently, in the early 2010s by an unknown author.

 What do our verdicts mean?